DeepthiGumpula/AppiumChallengeCode/README.md

 #### How to run this script
 Note : Please change device/ emulator config in behave.ini before running the script.
-First download image from email and save it as test.png (Note : for now its hardcoded in the script)
+First download image from email and save it as test.png (Note : for now its hardcoded in the script) Note : Here downloaded image in project is test.png (FYI)

 ./run.sh